Eckerd Connects’ Brevard Supervised Family Visitation

 For parents/caregivers of children ages: 0 – 17

-Eckerd Family Visitation Services is a therapeutic supervised visitation program for parents who, through court order, have been removed from their children due to child abuse or neglect and are working toward reunification.
-Eckerd Family Visitation Services is specifically targeted at helping parents who lack the parenting skills needed to successfully reunify and prevent their children from re-entering an out-of-home placement.
+Eckerd Connects’ Brevard Supervised Family Visitation is a therapeutic supervised visitation program for parents who, through court order, have been removed from their children due to child abuse or neglect and are working toward reunification.
+Eckerd Connects’ Brevard Supervised Family Visitation is specifically targeted at helping parents who lack the parenting skills needed to successfully reunify and prevent their children from re-entering an out-of-home placement.
 The program is designed to work with families for an average of 6 months and support an integrated succession from visitation in a controlled office setting, to a community setting and eventually to a home setting.
 During these 6 months, a licensed therapist works with the families on specific skills and supports their individualized needs.
 Therapists conduct pre/post family assessments and work with the dependency case manager and family to develop individualized treatment goals.
 Therapists monitor all interaction between the children and parents while providing coaching and mentoring on appropriate parent/child interaction.
 Staff records all parent-child interactions to the court per court order.

 - Increase parenting capability